 - Normally an inventory of the property condition, furniture and fittings and effects will be prepared by the landlord, or an independent inventory clerk instructed by the landlord prior to the tenancy commencing.
 The tenancy is checked and agreed between the tenant and the landlord at the tenancy commencement.

 - When your tenancy ends, an inspection of the property will be carried out, either by the landlord or an independent inventory clerk instructed by the landlord.

 - The landlord may propose deductions to the deposit for cleaning, damages or unpaid rent (this is assessed by comparing the inventory check-in to the check-out) and provided you agree with this, the balance will be returned to your account.

 - If you disagree with the proposed deductions, you should try and come to an agreement with the landlord.
 If this cannot be done, you will need to raise a dispute with the deposit protection service where an independent adjudicator will assess the evidence and decide how much of the deposit will go to your and/ or the landlord.

 - The responsibility for the property lies with the tenant during the period of tenancy, always ensure that the property is fully secured and that during the winter months steps are taken to prevent freezing of the water and heating system.

 - If we are instructed as managing agents for your property, we will carry out quarterly inspections to assess the condition of the property and that everything is being kept in a satisfactory condition.
 We will always arrange this with you at a mutually convenient time.

 Council Tax & Utilities

-- It is the tenant's responsibility to inform the utility companies of their occupation of the property at the commencement of the tenancy, and to pay council tax to the relevant Local Authority.
-Students who may be exempt from the payment of council tax are responsible for informing the Local Authority of this.
+- It is the tenant's responsibility to inform the utility companies of their occupation of the property at the commencement of the tenancy, and to pay council tax to the local authority.
+Students, who may be exempt from the payment of council tax, are responsible for informing the Local Authority of this.